26 Creative Ways to Transform Unusual Junk into Stunning Garden Features

 Gardening meets vintage charm in this clever herb planter made from an old metal toolbox.
 With its rust-kissed finish and retro red paint, it doubles as decor and a kitchen garden.
 Who needs plastic pots when you’ve got something this cool?

-Tucked into the soil are sprigs of rosemary, oregano, and marigolds for a pop of color and pest control.
-The open lid acts like a mini signpost, and the whole setup is compact enough for any balcony or small patio space.
+Tucked into the soil are sprigs of rosemary, oregano, and marigolds for a pop of color and a bit of natural pest control.
+The open lid acts like a rustic label board, and the whole setup is compact enough for any balcony or small patio.

-Whether you’re a seasoned gardener or just dipping your toes into DIY, this idea is the perfect mix of function and flair.
+Whether you’re a seasoned gardener or just getting started with DIY, this one’s a perfect mix of function and flair.
 Bonus points if you find the toolbox at a car boot sale for under a fiver.

 Tea Cup Bird Feeders

 Who says bird feeders have to be boring?
-These adorable DIY feeders are made from vintage teacups and saucers, giving your feathered friends a fancy place to dine.
-Whether hung on posts or fences, they add a whimsical, cottagecore vibe to any garden corner.
+These DIY feeders are made from vintage teacups and saucers, giving your feathered visitors a rather fancy place to dine.
+Whether hung from posts or fences, they add a whimsical, cottagecore touch to any garden corner.

-This is the perfect weekend project for lovers of both tea and wildlife.
-Just add birdseed, sit back with your own cuppa, and enjoy the show!
+The perfect weekend project for lovers of both tea and wildlife.
+Sit back with your own cuppa and enjoy the show.

 Old Window Frame Trellis